flatredball/FlatRedBallDocs/tutorials/platformer-plugin/platformer-basics/04-control-values.md

 {% embed url="https://youtu.be/1DfSMLXGYRc?t=9" %}

-A smaller M**ax Falling Speed** and low **Gravity** can be used to implement water physics such as the water levels in Donkey Kong Country.
+A smaller **Max Falling Speed** and low **Gravity** can be used to implement water physics such as the water levels in Donkey Kong Country.

 {% embed url="https://www.youtube.com/watch?v=GH-UGtfGH8I" %}